Your Benefits & Your Rights

 YCCO does not share member specific HRS info outside of the HRS process.
 When your request is received it is shared with only those that are noted in the request, this could be your provider, caregiver or the entity related to your request.

-Some members who change OHP plans can still get the same services, prescription drug coverage and see the same providers even if not in-network.
-That means care will not change when you switch CCO plans or move from OHP fee-for-service to a CCO.
+Some members who change plans might still get the same services, prescription drug coverage and see the same providers even if they are not in-network.
+That means care will be coordinated when you switch CCO plans or move from OHP fee-for-service to a CCO.
+This is sometimes called “Transition of Care.”

-If you have serious health issues, your new and old plans must work together to make sure you get the care and services you need.
+If you have serious health issues, need hospital care or inpatient mental health care, your new and old plans must work together to make sure you get the care and services you need.

-This help is for members who have serious health issues, need hospital care, or inpatient mental health care.
-Here is a list of some examples of those who can get this help:
+This help is for when you have serious health issues, need hospital care, or inpatient mental health care.
+Here is a list of some examples of when you can get this help:

-- Breast and cervical cancer treatment program members;
+- Receiving breast and/or cervical cancer treatment program members.

-- Members getting Care Assist help due to HIV/AIDS;
+- Receiving Care Assist help due to HIV/AIDS.

-- Members who are pregnant or just had a baby;
+- You’re pregnant or just had a baby.

 - Any member that if they don’t get continued services may suffer serious detriment to their health or be at risk for the need of hospital or institution care.

-YCCO will make sure members who need transition of care get:
+YCCO will make sure members who need the same care while changing plans get:

-- Continued access to care and non-emergency medical transportation (NEMT).
+- Continued access to care and rides to care.

-- Allow services from their provider even if they are not in the YCCO network until one of these happen:
+- Services from their provider even if they are not in the YCCO network until one of these happen:

-- The reviewing provider decides that the care is no longer medically needed.
-If the care is by a specialist the treatment plan will be reviewed by a qualified provider
+- Your provider decides your treatment is no longer needed.
+If the care is by a specialist, the treatment plan will be reviewed by a qualified provider.

 - Some types of care will continue until complete with the current provider.
 These types of care are:

-- Radiation or chemotherapy for their course of treatment or
+- Radiation or chemotherapy (cancer treatment) for their course of treatment.

-- Drugs with a defined least course of treatment that is more than the transition of care period
+- Medications with a defined least course of treatment that is more than the transition of care timeframes above.

 If you want more info or a copy of the YCCO Care Coordination Policy you can call Customer Service at 855-722-8205, it is also located here P&P pdf.
 The information above is not currently in the Care Coordination Policy and is available here TOC Additional Info.